hasibi/EntityDisambiguation/README.md

 ** NOTE:

-If it is the first time runing this program, you need to first perform Pre-processing.
+If it is the first time you run this program, you need to first perform Pre-processing.

 For pre-processing, pass "-disamb ./path/of/gt" as input argument.
 This will generate the above wiki and geo files.